masaftic/EShopApp/README.md

 ### Prerequisites

-- .NET 9.0 SDK
-- Visual Studio or VS Code with C# extension
-- SQL Server
+- Docker and Docker Compose

 ### Setup

 1. Clone the repository.
-2. Update the `appsettings.json` file in the `EShopApp.Api` project with your database connection string.
-3. Open a terminal in the `EShopApp.Api` directory.
+2. Open a terminal in the project root directory.
-4. Run `dotnet restore` to install the dependencies.
-5. Run `dotnet build` to build the project.
-6. Run `dotnet run` to start the application.
+3. Run the following command to start the application using Docker:

-## Running Migrations

-1. Ensure you have the Entity Framework Core tools installed.
-If not, run:

     ```bash
-    dotnet tool install --global dotnet-ef
+    docker-compose up --build
     ```

+4. The API will be available at `http://localhost:5000`.

+### Running Migrations

+If you need to apply migrations manually, follow these steps:

-2. Open a terminal in the `EShopApp.Infrastructure` directory.
+1. Open a terminal in the `EShopApp.Api` container:
-3. Run the following command to apply the migrations:

     ```bash
+    docker exec -it <container_name> bash
+    ```

+    Replace `<container_name>` with the name of the running API container.

+2. Run the following command to apply the migrations:

+    ```bash
     dotnet ef database update -p ../EShopApp.Infrastructure -s ../EShopApp.Api
     ```

-## Running Tests
+### Running Tests

+1. Ensure the application is running.
-1. Open a terminal in the `EShopApp.Tests` directory.
+2. Open a terminal in the `EShopApp.Tests` directory.
-2. Run `dotnet test` to execute the unit tests.
+3. Run `dotnet test` to execute the unit tests.

 ## Contributing